Large black hole entropy from the giant brane expansion: Large charge entropy from giant gravitons

 In order for~\eqref{eq:ComparisonGrowth0} to hold, namely in order to obtain the asymptotic growth of the most generic index at large charges which are not too small in comparison with~$N^2\,$, it is necessary that

-which means that if the underlined contribution does not match the microscopic prediction of~$\widetilde{r}(\underline{x})\,$ then the growth of the series of giant graviton indices can not account for the large charge growth of the complete superconformal index.
+In particular, this also means that if the underlined contribution does not match the microscopic prediction of~$\widetilde{r}(\underline{x})\,$ then the growth of the series of giant graviton indices can not account for the large charge growth of the complete superconformal index.
 In the following subsection we proceed to check whether $\widetilde{r}(\underline{x})$ equals